liberland/Constitution/Liberland-constitution.md

   * **§II.39(5)** to be presumed innocent until proven guilty beyond reasonable doubt;
   * **§II.39(6)** to not be compelled to be a witness against oneself, or Persons whose penalization one would rightfully feel as the penalization of oneself;
   * **§II.39(7)** to the assistance of legal counsel free of charge where appropriate;
   * **§II.39(8)** to the assistance of an interpreter if one does not speak the language in which the hearing is conducted, free of charge where appropriate.
+  * **§II.40** No law shall require a mandatory minimum prison sentence for any crime; maximum sentences shall be stipulated only.

 ## Political Institutions